-- A desk-based assessment (DBA) that incorporated the area of the proposed waste water treatment works and the potential gravity outfall pipe routes to the Nant y Garth (Figure 03); - A site walkover that encompassed the location of the proposed waste water treatment works and the three proposed routes of the outfall pipe to supplement the DBA; and - A geophysical survey was conducted at the location of the proposed waste water treatment works.
+- A desk-based assessment (DBA) that incorporated the area of the proposed WwTW (Figure 03); - A site walkover of the proposed WwTW site; and - A geophysical survey conducted at the location of the proposed WwTW.

 The project has been monitored by the Gwynedd Archaeological Planning Service (GAPS).
 The content of this report by GAT must be approved by GAPS prior to final issue.